 But if you're just after accurate, reliable and consistent malware protection, Kaspersky Anti-Virus 2016 will serve you well.

-- For better, more rounded protection, Kaspersky also has 2016 edition Total Security Multi Device product which covers three devices (PC, Android and Mac) for a full year.
-At £19 from Amazon, it offers privacy protection, secure storage and synchronisation of your passwords and files as well.
+- For better, more rounded protection, Kaspersky also has 2016 edition of its Total Security Multi Device product which covers three devices (PC, Android and Mac) for a full year.
+At £17.99 from Amazon, it offers privacy protection, secure storage and synchronisation of your passwords and files as well.

 Norton Security Standard